FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

 ### X-Frame-Options

 This header provides clickjacking protection by not allowing the loading of a page within a frame or iframe.
-To configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to send the X-Frame-Options header, set the <span class="code">Admin.Security.FrameOptions</span> configuration option to one of the following values:
+To configure {{< SecureTransport/componentshortname  >}} to send the X-Frame-Options header, set the `Admin.Security.FrameOptions` configuration option to one of the following values:

 -   `deny`– The browser will block the resource from loading in a frame.
 -   `sameorigin`– The browser will only load the resource in a frame if the request originated from the same site

 ### X-Content-Type-Options

-Configuring your server to return the X-Content-Type-Options response header set to <span class="code">nosniff </span>will instruct browsers that support MIME sniffing to use the server-provided Content-Type and not interpret the content as a different content type.
+Configuring your server to return the X-Content-Type-Options response header set to `nosniff `will instruct browsers that support MIME sniffing to use the server-provided Content-Type and not interpret the content as a different content type.
 Use the following configuration options:

 -   `Admin.Security.ContentTypeOptions` for the Administration Tool server